awesome-starter/create-preset/README.md

 Then follow the prompts!

->If you download fails, try setting the proxy `npm create preset proxy on` and try again.

 ## Global Usage

 It is recommended to install globally for easier usage, Please install it globally first: